wix-incubator/erb/bootstrap/docs/error-handling.md

  - you handled your `MyDomainError` explicitly in custom error handler and passed it over to have it logged;
  - you pass other errors to default error handler and it does handle those properly (html or json, logging, wix-errors detection and handling).

-# error names and babel
+# retaining correct error names for transpiled code (babel)

 TBD @masterblaster - help